cashtokens/cashtokens/readme.md

 By explicitly including these supply-calculation algorithms in this specification, token issuers are more likely to be aware of this reality, choosing to issue tokens via a strategy that conforms to common user expectations (improving data availability and compatibility across the ecosystem).

-## Implementations

-Please see the following reference implementations for additional examples and test vectors:

-[TODO: after initial public feedback]

 ## Prior Art & Alternatives

 Prior art and alternative token systems are reviewed below.